(Also King James VI of Scotland, 1567-1625)

 (Also King James VII of Scotland)

 Reigned After the Stuarts:

 The Hanoverians (reigned 1714-1901)

-Book categories: The Stuarts, Women, Arbella, Politics & Law, Stuart Era, Palaces, James I, Charles I, Charles II, James II, William and Mary, Anne, Old Pretender, Bonnie Prince Charlie, Fiction, English Royalty, Scottish Royalty
+Book categories: The Stuarts, Women, Arbella, Politics & Law, Stuart Era, Palaces, James I, Charles I, Charles II, James II, William and Mary, Anne, Pretenders, Old Pretender, Bonnie Prince Charlie, Fiction, British Royalty, Scottish Royalty

 The Royal Stuarts by Allan Massie.
 Explores the family's lineage from the first Stuart king to the last.

 A Monarchy Transformed: Britain 1603-1714 by Mark Kishlansky.
 Provides an introduction to the monarchs and their times.
 This is the sixth volume in the Penguin History of Britain series.